 EXCLUSION FROM EXTRA-CURRICULAR ACTIVITIES

 Extra-curricular activities are offered to enhance your overall educational experience.
 These activities are supplemental to the school curriculum and are privileges, not rights.

-Policies: 2520, Instructional Materials and Equipment 5610.05, Exclusion from
+Policies: 2520, Selection and Adoption of Instructional Materials 5610.05, Exclusion from Extra-Curricular Activities

-Extra-Curricular Activities